-2-1.10 Firecrackers must not be capable of ignition by friction.

-2-1.11 The location of the fuse must be obvious or be clearly identified on the exterior of the devices.

-2-1.12 Items subject to this Standard must not bear a name, bear graphics or be a product design or physical form that suggests a use of the product that is inconsistent with the cautionary labeling instructions.

-2-2 SPECIFIC REQUIREMENTS FOR PACKAGES OF BRAIDED FIRECRACKERS (STRINGS)

-2-2.1 Fuses on Firecracker strings must include a primary fuse (which may be integral).

-2-2.2 The fuse burn time from ignition of the tip of the primary fuse to ignition of the device must be at least 4 seconds but not more than 8 seconds.
+- 2-1.9 The Firecracker tube must not catch fire as a result of operation. - 2-1.10 Firecrackers must not be capable of ignition by friction. - 2-1.11 The location of the fuse must be obvious or be clearly identified on the exterior of the devices. - 2-1.12 Items subject to this Standard must not bear a name, bear graphics or be a product design or physical form that suggests a use of the product that is inconsistent with the cautionary labeling instructions. - 2-2 SPECIFIC REQUIREMENTS FOR PACKAGES OF BRAIDED FIRECRACKERS (STRINGS) - 2-2.1 Fuses on Firecracker strings must include a primary fuse (which may be integral). - 2-2.2 The fuse burn time from ignition of the tip of the primary fuse to ignition of the device must be at least 4 seconds but not more than 8 seconds.